Affinage

 15. 2019 High

-Evidence IP-mass spectrometry, chromatin fractionation, γH2AX foci assay, DNA end-joining assay, R-loop detection
+Evidence IP-mass spectrometry, chromatin fractionation, γH2AX foci imaging, and DNA end-joining assays with R-loop detection

 PMID:30901577